zellyn/zellyn.github.io/content/posts/2022-02-17-ramble-week-2c-binary-and-bits.md

 text at 0.5 s of 5th box "¾ ＝ ½ + ¼" big
 ```

-_We'll explore how to work with the values of individual bits in the
+_We'll explore how to work with the values of individual bits or
-next part._
+true/false values in the [next part](../2d/)._